philipturner/ARHeadsetKit/docs/building-documentation.md

 1. Under "Team", select your Apple account.
 You must be enrolled in the free Apple Developer Program.
 1. Click "Next" and save the project.

+If this is your first time using Xcode, perform the following steps to ensure the project can compile:

+1. Connect your iOS device to your Mac.
+1. At the top of the Xcode window, a simulator will be selected as the run destination.
+Change that to your device.
+1. Press `Cmd + B`.
+No errors should appear in Xcode.

 ### Adding the Swift package

 1. In the menu bar, go to File -> Add Packages.
 A window for searching Swift packages will pop up.